pawelmuller/misnomer/README.md

     }
     ```

-6. Users can be made to input some value into the running program:
+6. It is possible to print a concatenation of the multiple parameters:
     ```bash
+    var a: string = "hundred";
+    var b: int = 100;

+    print("You can put even a ", a, "(", b, ") parameters here!");
+    ```

+7. Users can be made to input some value into the running program:
+    ```bash
     var user_input: str = input("Please type something: ");
     ```
+   Input parameters work the same as in the `print()` function.